Skip to main content

 3. Determine if LVM (logical volume manager) is in use:

-• if LVM is used, the list of storage devices will have entries with root in the name of type /dev/mapper/vg0-root;
+• If LVM is used, the list of storage devices will include entries with root type name /dev/mapper/vg0-root;

-• if LVM is not used, the list of storage devices will contain entries like /dev/sda1, /dev/sdb1, etc.
+• If LVM is not used, the list of storage devices will contain entries of type /dev/sda1, /dev/sdb1 et cetera.

-4. Mount the file system, the partition will be mounted in the /newroot directory:
+4. Mount the file system, the partition will be mounted in the directory /newroot:

 • with LVM: